 If you’re buying a home for the first time, you’ll need to go through the conveyancing process.

-In this guide, we’ll explain what conveyancing is, run through what you can expect and break down the costs
+In this guide, we’ll explain how conveyancing works in England, run through what you can expect and break down the costs.

 What is conveyancing?